jrb-s2c-github/atomika/README.md

 ### Bootstrapping
 Bootstrapping adds the user account to all nodes that the Ansible control node will use to orchestrate the target nodes or cluster memberss using SSH.
-As such it creates an account for the Ansible user and set up the private\public key combination that will be used for authentication as the ansible user.
+As such it creates a sudo account for the Ansible user and set up the private\public key combination that will be used for authentication as the ansible user.

 Bootstrapping requires the following steps:
-1) Configure the servers under orchestration in the inventory file at atomika/inventory/atomika_inventory.yml as per one of the topologies described lower down.
+1) Configure the servers under orchestration in the inventory file under atomika/inventory/ that matches the topology of your choice as described lower down.
+Also, change the ansible_user field to that of root or a sudo account.
+This should be changed back to ansible once bootstrapping has been finished.
 2) Create a private/public SSH key for the orchestration user.
-There are many hHowtos that explains how to this, but the command should be somewhat as follows:
+There are many Howtos that explain how to do this, but the command should be somewhat as follows:
 >**ssh-keygen -f ansible -t ecdsa -b 521**
 3) The private and public keys for a user called ansible will be ansible and ansible.pub, respectively.
 Store the private key somewhere safe and replace the file "ansible.pub" in the root of your local Atomika repo.
 4) Run the playbook to create a user called "ansible" with associated public key as discussed higher up:
->**ansible-playbook --ask-pass   bootstrap/bootstrap.yml -i atomika/atomika_inventory.yml -K**
+>**ansible-playbook --ask-pass   bootstrap/bootstrap.yml -i atomika/inventory/*****.yml -K**

-Note that this play will ask for an account and sudo password.
+Note that this play will ask for both the account and the sudo password.
+Should it be a root account the "-K" switch should be removed so the sudo password is not prompted for.

 This [Dzone.com](https://dzone.com/articles/ansible-boots-kubernetes) article also provides an explanation into bootstrapping.